 13.2.
-Your holiday entitlement
+Annual leave entitlement

 The company's holiday year runs from 1 January to 31 December.
-If your employment starts or finishes part way through the holiday year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest whole number.
+If your employment starts or finishes part way through the holiday year, your annual leave entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest whole number.

-Unless otherwise set out in your employment contract, you are entitled to 4 weeks paid holiday in each holiday year, or the pro rata equivalent if you work part time.
-In addition you are entitled to take the usual public holidays or days in lieu where we require staff to work on a public holiday.
+Unless otherwise set out in your employment contract, you are entitled to 4 weeks paid annual leave in each holiday year, or the pro rata equivalent if you work part time.